make-all/tuya-local/custom_components/tuya_local/devices/README.md

 ### `products`

-*Optional, for future use.*
+*Optional.*

 A list of products that this config applies to.
-Each product in the list must have an `id` specified, which corresponds to the productId or productKey (depending on where you are getting it from) in Tuya info.
-This is available from the Tuya developer web portal listing for your device, or when using UDP discovery (via tinytuya).
-In future it is intended that UDP discovery will be used to more precisely match devices to configs, so it is recommended to report these if you can find them when requesting a new device.
-Each listing can also have an optional `name`, which is intended to specify the specific brand and model name or number of the matching device.
-In future when local discovery is implemented to discover products by id, this name will be displayed on discovery, and be available as manufacturer and model info in device settings.
+Each product in the list must have an `id` specified, which corresponds to the product_id from cloud device info, or productKey from the local discovery.
+If these are different, it is recommended that listings are created for both.

+In addition to the id, the `manufacturer` and `model` can be listed here.
+In future the intention is to display these in the Device info panel for the device.
+The `name` can also be overridden here with a more specific name to be used in future in place of the generic name at the top of the config.

 ### `entities`